-The 2016 Nobel Prize on autophagy has increased the attention on intermittent fasting with regards to health, fat loss and muscle growth.
+The 2016 Nobel Prize in Physiology or Medicine was awarded to Yoshinori Ohsumi for his research on autophagy.
+Since then intermittent fasting has received increased overall attention as it is related to autophagy with potential health benefits.
 If you have been in the fitness game for quite a long time, this is nothing new.
 Many people have succesfully lost weight with this strategy, but is intermittent fasting the ultimate panacea for health, fat loss and/or muscle growth?

-Intermittent fasting alternates longer period of fasting with time restricted periods of eating.
+Intermittent fasting alternates longer periods of fasting with time restricted periods of eating.
 There are several “protocols” out there which can roughly be divided in three categories:

 - alternate day fasting: 24h fasting window, 24h eating window

 - whole day fasting or periodic fasting: more than 24h fasting window, for example fasting 2 days a week (5:2 diet)

 - time-restricted fasting: eating window restricted to a definite amount of hours, for example fasting for 16 hours and eating in an 8 hours window (16:8 diet)

 Currently, some people are claiming that intermittemt fasting is THE magical strategy to effortless fat loss.
 As always reality is more nuanced.
 For a bunch of people keeping their meals restricted to a defined time window can help restrict their caloric intake making it easier staying in a caloric deficit.
 Because at the end of the day what matters for fat loss is still “calories in, calories out”.
 How you achieve this energy deficit is your choice and the best one is the one which is sustainable for you, especially in the long term.